 Lumen church, Bloomsbury

 Hidden away in the multi-peculiar Regent Square in Bloomsbury, the Lumen church is not a place many will stumble across.
 It's worth seeking out.
 The interior is dominated by a shaft of light, captured in concrete.
-This novel architecture is best enjoyed from the comfort of the Black Olives Cooks Cafe, which puts on excellent salads among other dishes.
+This novel architecture is best enjoyed from the comfort of the Lumen Cafe (previously the Black Olives Cooks Cafe), though at time of writing, it's closed indefinitely.

 For a touch of class

 St John's Smith Square, Westminster

 St John's has often been likened to an upturned chair, hence the name of its crypt eatery, The Footstool Cafe.
 It offers sandwiches, salads, snacks, and hot and cold drinks, and the space is particularly popular with those going to the concerts upstairs, when a bar also opens, but offers a quieter retreat during the daytime.

 This truly unique venue is a combination of cafe, gift shop, post office, church, concert hall and the Hullabaloo children's play area.
 It's rammed in the school holidays — the mix of coffee space and soft play proving irresistible to local families.
 Our own tot regularly demands a trip to 'the bounce bounce in a church', despite living six miles away.
 Still, catch it off-peak, and the centre — inside the Anglican St James' church — is a relaxing and beautiful place to linger.